-Smoking: Smoking by adults over the age of 18 is allowed only in designated areas (the Camp Parking Lot) and out of the view of youth.
+Smoking: Smoking, use of smokeless tobacco and vaping by adults over the age of 18 is allowed only in designated areas (the Camp Parking Lot) and out of the view of youth.
 Please be responsible for properly disposing of your waste.
-Youth under the age of 18 are not permitted to smoke.
+Youth under the age of 18 are not permitted to participate in any of these activities.

-Staff Quarters: Staff Quarters are off limits to Scouts.
+Staff Quarters: Staff Quarters are off limits to Scouts and Scout Leaders.
 This includes the area around the Camp Ranger's home and the Maintenance buildings.